 Sic Bo uses three dice, and is nowadays played on a special table, whose design may vary, but is generally printed with the odds given on any possible combination.
 Traditionally, the dice-holder would shake these in a special box rather than roll them, perhaps highlighting the “precious” nature of the dice to workers far away from their homes, but today the dice are rolled as in craps, so that they are visible to all punters at the table.

-Unlike craps at Canadian mobile casinos, however, where certain combinations of dice are needed in order to unlock different odds, Sic Bo does not allow for any strategic play, and any player’s fortunes are dictated by luck and cold mathematics.
+Unlike craps at these top sorted out sites, however, where certain combinations of dice are needed in order to unlock different odds, Sic Bo does not allow for any strategic play, and any player’s fortunes are dictated by luck and cold mathematics.

 Variety of Sic Bo Bets